Most readers will have, at some time, visited Highgate Cemetery, the world class high-Gothic nature reserve on the steep incline up to N6.

 And most recently, the legend has been brought back to life again by West Hampstead-based author Asa Bailey in a book and feature film (called the Highgate Vampire) with, apparently, a new twist and backstory.

 For now, however, our yarn ends here…or does it? *Shudder*

-Highgate Cemetery is open from 10-4pm between November and April (Admission £4).
+Highgate Cemetery is open from 10-4pm between November and April (Admission £4, under 18s free).
 Last admission 3pm.
 Check their website for details of tours of the western side.

 Comments are closed.